Linaro/website/_posts/previous/2013-02-13-linaro-ceo-george-grey-speak-elc-2013.md

 **Join us at Linaro Connect**

 Linaro Connect is held every three to four months to bring the Linux on Arm community together to work on the latest system-on-chip (SoC) developments, plan new engineering efforts and hold engineering hacking sessions.
 These events give the Linux community an opportunity to be a part of the Linaro team and help to define the Arm tools, Linux kernels and builds of key Linux distributions including Android and Ubuntu on member SoCs.
 The next Linaro Connect will be March 4-8, 2013 in Hong Kong.
-Learn more at [www.linaro.org/connect](https://connect.linaro.org)